Vietnam.vn - Nền tảng quảng bá Việt Nam

 The radio is a device that broadcasts other people's information and stories without ever broadcasting its own.
 The band is the one telling those stories.

 The people at that time were not yet clearly a complete concept album.
-However, immersing yourself in that world still felt both familiar and strange.
+However, immersing in that world still felt both familiar and strange.
 The audience faced themselves, embraced those emotions and healed themselves.

 Small Universe album cover

-And then enter the small Universe
+And then step into the small Universe

 Three years after The Humans , Raditori released The Little Universe - a metaphor for the chaotic thoughts in the extremely complex human mind, but no less mysterious than the vast universe out there.